Model worker: Criteria for selection

-Aside from contribution to the society, attitudes towards the society are another strand of criteria to select Model Workers.
-In other words, the Communist Party leadership select Model Workers on the basis of their political consciousness and loyalty to the Party-state.
+Aside from contributing to society, attitudes towards society are another strand of criteria to select Model Workers.
+In other words, the Communist Party leadership selects Model Workers on the basis of their political consciousness and loyalty to the Party-state.
 Model Workers at all levels need to adhere to four principles: correctly treat the leadership of the Chinese Communist Party, Marxist–Leninism and Mao Zedong thought, People's Dictatorship, and the socialist course.
-The Model Workers should also adopt communist working attitudes as dismissing time and payment.
-Moreover, the Party mandates all Model Workers to love the Party and the state genuinely, love socialism and the people, love labor, struggle for the benefits of the Party-state and possess the sense of devotion for the construction of socialist material and spiritual civilizations.
+The Model Workers should also adopt communist working attitudes, such as dismissing time and payment.
+Moreover, the Party mandates all Model Workers to love the Party and the state genuinely, love socialism and the people, love labor, struggle for the benefits of the Party-state, and possess the sense of devotion for the construction of socialist material and spiritual civilizations.

-Only those who both contribute greatly contribute to the society with high political consciousness can be selected and nominated as Model Worker.
-The Model Worker is a highly politicized and idealized part in the overall propaganda under the Chinese Communist Party.
+Only individuals who significantly contribute to society and exhibit high political consciousness are eligible for selection and nomination as Model Workers.